 St. Patrick’s Day is the best thing since Christmas.
 I particularly love how this holiday has evolved in the US to become this inclusive amalgam of cheerful colors, folklore, and friendship.
 On March 17th, we’re all Irish!

 Whether you’ve preemptively taken off work for St. Patrick’s Day or are planning your celebration for the evening, everyone should have a great St. Patty’s.
-Here are some festive tips for making the most of your holiday at work and after.
+You can use some of the great ideas for the festive season for the celebration of all thngs green to get a quality Holiday Party in Dallas set up, but in case you’re planning something a little more sedate, here are some festive tips for making the most of your holiday at work and after.
 Sláinte!

 1. History: Did you know that boiled bacon is the traditional dish eaten by native Irish on St. Patrick’s Day?
 Corned beef and cabbage are an Irish-American creation popularized by early Irish immigrants who, starting anew in a foreign place, could afford only the cheapest meats and vegetables. http://www.history.com/topics/st-patricks-day